q3769/conseq4j/README.md

 ## Use it...

-For those who are in a hurry, skip directly to Setup 3.
+For those who are in a hurry, skip directly to [Setup 3](https://github.com/q3769/qlib-conseq/blob/main/README.md#setup-3-globally-concurrently-locally-sequential).

-While Conseq is a generic Java concurrent API, a typical use case is with an asynchronous message consumer, running on JRE of a multi-core node.
+While Conseq is a generic Java concurrent API, a typical use case is with an asynchronous message consumer, running on a JRE in a multi-core node.

 First off, you can do Setup 1 in the message consumer.
 The messaging provider (an EMS queue, a Kafka topic partition, etc.) will usually make sure that messages are delivered to the provider-managed `onMessage` method in the same order as they are received and won't deliver the next message until the previous call to the method returns.
-Thus logically, all messages are consumed in a single-threaded fashion in the same/correct order as they are delivered by the messaging provider.
+Thus logically, all messages are consumed in a single-threaded fashion in the same order as they are delivered by the messaging provider.

 ### Setup 1: globally sequential